 Here is an example of the spreadsheet I used for 10 years and how I used the spreadsheet.

-Get a copy of my spreadsheet from the resource library and modify for yourself.
+Get a copy of my spreadsheet by clicking on the image and modify it for yourself.

 The spreadsheet is split into two Pay Periods.
 Feel free to modify this for more or fewer pay periods and add all the expenses you can think of.